ToniBirat7/English_Premier_League_End_To_End_Project/Steps_Done_Self.md

 ### **Start the MariaDB Container From the Airflow DAG**

+**For Now we'are manually starting the MariaDB container.**

+To automate the process of starting the MariaDB container from within an Airflow DAG, you can use the `DockerOperator`.
+This operator allows you to run Docker containers as tasks in your Airflow DAG.

 Create a DAG task to start the MariaDB container using the `DockerOperator`.
 This will ensure that the container is started before any other tasks that depend on it.

 Install `pip install docker`